Our long-term goal is to catalyze the progress of biomedical, analytical and forensic

 this video at the

-2024 WV Annual Meeting and Business Summit at the Greenbrier Resort in
+2024 WV Annual Meeting and Business Summit at the Greenbrier Resort

-in the video.
+to be highlighted in the video.
 Coverage of

 the forensic program starts at 3:12 mins on this Vimeo link.